Language Technology Program digitization training session

 Digitization

 Digitization is the process of converting materials such as audio cassettes, reel-to-reel tapes, VHS tapes and text documents to a digital format.
 Communities gather and inventory the materials they would like to digitize, use specialized technology to convert them to a digital format, and archive and create access to the digital materials (such as through FirstVoices).
-FPCC provides funding, $3,000 worth of equipment and training.
+FPCC provides funding, equipment and training.

 Funding Process